SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 ### When to upgrade

-* As soon as an application is undergoing significant development
+* When an application is undergoing significant development
 * When there is a team in place to support testing of the upgrade
 * When the new version of the framework is no longer in preview